 - "My Moment in the Sunshine" at Matt Gibson

 - "Monkey Mania: Cheeky Vervet Monkeys in Uganda" at Monkeys and Mountains

 - "Travel Uganda: Shara Johnson of SKJ Travel" an interview on traveling in Uganda at TraveLinkSites

 - "Shara's Unforgettable Travel Experience: Mountain Gorillas in Uganda" at Travel - Moments in Time

 - "UNESCO World Heritage Site: Bwindi Impenetrable National Park" at UNESCO Geek

-After my month was up, I spent 2 weeks traveling independently, hitting several of the country's main attractions, such as the mountain gorillas in Bwindi Impenetrable Forest national park, the lower Rwenzori mountain range (commonly referred to as the Mountains of the Moon), Queen Elizabeth National Park, and Lake Bunyoni.
+After my month was up, I spent two weeks traveling independently, hitting several of the country's main attractions, such as the mountain gorillas in Bwindi Impenetrable Forest, the lower Rwenzori mountain range (commonly referred to as the Mountains of the Moon), Queen Elizabeth National Park, and Lake Bunyoni.
 I also squeezed in some chimp tracking in the wild and a trip to Murchison Falls.
 These excursions are all chronicled in text and photos; I've moved them to the top of the archive even though chronologically they belong at the end.
 After that the extensive UWEC posts begin.

 Creepy Crawlies, Tattoos and Phone Calls Wherein: